jbyrnejfd/krivaten-wordpress/README.md

 * No structure in place for comments, because I use [Disqus](http://disqus.com).
 If you want it, ask nicely.

 ##Todos##
-* Move from touchSwipe to Hammer
 * Create custom menu walker for side nav
+* Switch to SASS
+* Get rid of swipe